MCN17/team-profile-generator/README.md

 https://drive.google.com/file/d/1BkOUjm0eZGTNXGn33mcyrW7PM4wrZxgC/view?usp=sharing

 ## Description
-Team Profile Generator uses node.js to generate a webpage with basic information about the employees in a company.
-It's perfect for an owner that wants quick access to information about his/her employees.
+Team Profile Generator uses node.js to generate a webpage with basic information about the company's employees based on user input.
+It's perfect for an owner who wants quick access to information about his/her employees.

 ## Installation
 To install this application you will need to type "npm install" in the command line.